masak/ipso/README.md

 > &mdash; "Sans-Papiers as First-Class Citizens", Julian Rohrhuber

 Let's call this approach the **textual** approach to first-class functions.
-It came as a surprised to me only because I've internalized and gotten used to the modern alternative, which we might call the **esoteric** approach.
+It came as a surprise to me only because I've internalized and gotten used to the modern alternative, which we might call the **esoteric** approach.
 Let me show them side by side to compare them: